tonyqiu123/50-days-of-components/src/components/DragNDrop/README.md

 # Description

-I am proud of today's component, as I put in extra effort to make it optimized for the developer experience.
+The DragNDrop component!
+I put in a bit of extra effort to optimize the developer experience.
 In particular, I made it so that developers can simply throw any jsx elements inside a <DragNDrop> element, and boom, those elements are draggable with proper context.

 One of my favorite usecases of the DragNDrop component is formtasy.com - a web app using AI to build online forms.
 Formtasy uses the DragNDrop component to rearrange inputs in a form and it works so incredibly well, both in the visuals and the functionality.